googleapis/python-storage/README_OPENTELEMETRY.rst

     resources = GoogleCloudResourceDetector().detect()

     # Note that this will NOT work if you are on a cloudtop, as you are on a
-    # VM instacne that belongs to the project "cloudtop:prod" which you likely
+    # VM instance that belongs to the project "cloudtop:prod" which you likely
-    # don't have read access for
+    # don't have Cloud Monitoring write access to
     #==============================================================================

-    # If you don't use resources, remove resource=resources
+    # If you don't want to capture resources, remove resource=resources
     metrics.set_meter_provider(MeterProvider(stateful=False, resource=resources))

     # Normal code below.
 This is your application / script

-Check out captured metrics at `Cloud Monitoring <https://pantheon.corp.google.com/monitoring/metrics-explorer>`_.
+Check out captured metrics at `Cloud Monitoring <https://console.cloud.google.com/monitoring/metrics-explorer>`_.